TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

     		${SNAPPY_HOME}/bin/snappy

-    * **Important** Before connecting to the cluster, make sure the security group attached to this EC2 instance has ports 1527-1528 open for the public IP of your laptop (i.e. the host with SnappyData installed).
+    * **Important**: Before connecting to the cluster, make sure the security group attached to this EC2 instance has ports 1527-1528 open for the public IP of your laptop (i.e. the host with SnappyData installed).

     * Now, connect to the cluster using the public DNS/IP of its EC2 instance: